Note: This page is always a bit out of date. Our research interests can be gleaned via our papers and the home page.

 While fascinating, the acoustic mechanisms enabling this behavior are not understood.
 Our ensemble-averaged bubbly flow model simulates the relevant acoustic phenomena, advancing our interpretation of this behavior.
 Similar outcomes are desirable for sensitive, implanted biomedical devices.

 Designing medical therapies requires efficient optimization algorithms.
 Current methods fail to account for the material interfaces or shock waves that occur during treatments like lithotripsy and histotripsy.
 We created an adjoint-based technique for navigating these complications and computes the gradient-based information required for such optimization and sensitivity analysis.
-Coupling with PlasCom2 provides a full optimization framework for medical therapies and devices.

 We create simulation methods for the cellular flows that occur in vivo and in biomicrofluidic devices.
 These tools are composed of physical models for the cells and particles and numerical methods to solve for their motion.
 These are implemented in RBC3D, our state-of-the-art flow solver that resolves all particle-scale interactions.
 Coupling RBC3D with stability and optimization tools We discovered: